pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn from_backend_render_target( context: &mut RecordingContext, backend_render_target: &BackendRenderTarget, origin: SurfaceOrigin, color_type: ColorType, color_space: impl Into<Option<ColorSpace>>, surface_props: Option<&SurfaceProps>, ) -> Option<Self>

-Wraps a GPU-backed buffer into Surface
+Wraps a GPU-backed buffer into Surface.
+Caller must ensure backend_render_target

-is valid for the lifetime of returned Surface
+is valid for the lifetime of returned Surface.

-its pixel configuration agrees with color_space
+its pixel configuration agrees with color_space and context; for instance, if

-has an sRGB configuration, then context must support sRGB,
+backend_render_target has an sRGB configuration, then context must support sRGB,

-must be present.
-Further, backend_render_target
+and color_space must be present.
+Further, backend_render_target width and height must

 not exceed context capabilities, and the context must be able to support